 Executive Summary

-State violence against opposition institutions represents a critical threshold in democratic collapse, accelerating institutional decay and creating cascading vulnerabilities that directly undermine NATO alliance cohesion through normalization of anti-democratic methods, erosion of shared values, and exploitation by strategic adversaries.
-According to recent analysis by the V-Dem Institute, nearly a quarter of the world's nations are undergoing autocratization, including six of ten newly identified cases in Europe and North America - core NATO territory.
+Turkish police actions against the Republican People's Party (CHP) and the detention of opposition figures have raised contested questions about the application of legal processes and the competitive landscape ahead of upcoming elections.
+The pattern has implications for NATO alliance cohesion through demonstration effects on shared institutional norms, and is being closely watched by analysts assessing rule-of-law trajectories in the region.
+According to recent analysis by the V-Dem Institute, nearly a quarter of the world's nations are undergoing autocratization, including six of ten newly identified cases in Europe and North America, core NATO territory.
 This pattern of institutional violence does not remain contained domestically; it spreads through demonstration effects and creates exploitable divisions within the alliance structure.

 Key Findings

-State violence against opposition institutions functions as an institutional accelerant rather than merely a symptom of democratic decline.
+V-Dem Institute research characterizes state-force action against opposition institutions as an accelerant, not merely a symptom, of institutional change [V-Dem, 2025].
 The V-Dem Institute's analysis of autocratization episodes reveals a consistent pattern where violence serves specific strategic functions in the collapse sequence.
-Violence against civil society organizations, independent media, and opposition politicians creates immediate tactical advantages - silencing criticism, intimidating rivals, and demonstrating state power - while simultaneously degrading the institutional environment that constrains executive power.
+Violence against civil society organizations, independent media, and opposition politicians creates immediate tactical advantages, silencing criticism, intimidating rivals, and demonstrating state power, while simultaneously degrading the institutional environment that constrains executive power.

-This violence operates through what researchers term "stealth authoritarianism," where democratic institutions are hollowed out while their formal structures remain intact.
+Researchers (V-Dem, Brookings) characterize this pattern as "stealth authoritarianism", formal democratic structures retained while constraining functions are hollowed out [Brookings, 2026].
 Courts are pressured rather than abolished, opposition voices are legally harassed rather than banned outright, and electoral competition is tilted rather than eliminated.
 Each act of violence establishes precedent for the next, creating a ratchet effect where the threshold for acceptable state action continuously shifts.

-The most dangerous aspect of institutional violence is its normalization effect.
-Political psychology research shows that repeated exposure to violence lowers public tolerance thresholds and shifts baseline expectations about acceptable political behavior.
+Princeton Bridging Divides Initiative researchers identify normalization as the highest-risk dimension of state-force use against political opposition [Bridging Divides, 2025].
+Political-psychology research literature documents that repeated public exposure to political violence lowers tolerance thresholds and shifts baseline expectations about acceptable political behavior [PMC NIH, 2025].
 When political elites frame violence as necessary for order or security, it becomes integrated into political discourse rather than remaining an exceptional measure.

 Nato Alliance Vulnerabilities